quantopian/coal-mine/README.md

 Optional parameters:

-* verbose - include all query output for each brick
+* verbose - include all query output for each watcher
-* paused - boolean, whether to list paused / unpaused bricks only
+* paused - boolean, whether to list paused / unpaused watchers only
-* late - boolean, whether to list late / timely bricks only
+* late - boolean, whether to list late / timely watchers only

 Response:

     {'status': 'ok',
-     'bricks': [{'name': name,
+     'watchers': [{'name': name,
                  'id': identifier},
                 ...]}

-If "verbose" is true, then the JSON for each brick includes all the fields shown above, not just the name and identifier.
+If "verbose" is true, then the JSON for each watcher includes all the fields shown above, not just the name and identifier.

-### Trigger brick
+### Trigger watcher

-Endpoint: /nights-watch/v1/brick/trigger
+Endpoint: /nights-watch/v1/watcher/trigger

 Also: /_identifier_, in which case the "id" parameter is implied

 Side effects:

 Sets late state to false.
 Sets deadline to now plus periodicity.
 Adds history record.
 Prunes history records.
-Unpauses brick.
-Generates notification email if brick was previously late.
+Unpauses watcher.
+Generates notification email if watcher was previously late.

 Required parameters: